chrisgrieser/alfred-japanese-dictionary/README.md

 	  a space, `じ` does not require one), or use a [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/).
 - Use the keyword `hiragana` or `katakana` to display a kana cheatsheet.
-- Use the keyword `jg` to look for Japanese Grammar guides.
+- Use the keyword `jg` to look for Japanese grammar guides.

 ## Entry preview
 Install [Alfred Extra Pane](https://github.com/mr-pennyworth/alfred-extra-pane)